Golden Age of French Furniture – A Guilded System

 The French are famous for their fine taste in everything, whether it’s food, art, architecture or furniture!!

 It was after such long training and practice and proving his competence that a furniture maker was allowed to open his own workshop.
-Even then, he had to wait for a vacancy as only a limited number of master furniture workers were allowed to work at a given time.
+Even then, he had to wait for a vacancy as only a limited number of master furniture makers were allowed to work at a given time.